Are sugar worries weighing on Frappuccino sales?

 After years of growth, Starbucks is also struggling to boost overall sales and plans to slow its U.S. store expansion.
 The company said it will shutter 150 underperforming stores in places where it may be oversaturated.

-Its overall domestic footprint is still expected to grow this year, however, since new store openings will offset those closures.
+Its overall domestic footprint is still expected to grow this year, however, since new store openings will more than offset those closures.

 Starbucks Corp. now has more than 14,200 U.S. locations.